Azure can really benefit your business by providing access to resources in the cloud and reducing costs at the same time.

 - Creating a Storage Account

-- Access to Storage
+- Secure Access to your Storage Account

 Virtual Networks in Azure allow you to setup communication between your VMs.
 Virtual Networks can be connected to one another through VNet peering or a VPN Gateway.